fimmtiu/robot-arena/README.md

 Each complete game will emit one record of each type for each non-zero square on the board.
 (Only record successful moves, not bumping-into-wall failures.)

-`scenario/foo/gen/1/results`: A CSV file with the following header:
+`scenario/foo/gen_1/results`: A CSV file with the following header:

-generation,game,scriptA,scriptB,scoreA,scoreB,turns
+generation,matchId,scriptA,scriptB,scoreA,scoreB,ticks

-`scenario/foo/gen/1/scripts/1`: A Janet file of auto-generated script code.
+`scenario/foo/gen_1/scripts/1.l`: A file of auto-generated RoboScript code.